FTLam11/fronk-tolks/elixir-intro.md

 end
 ```

-`FastFibonacci` uses a tail call optimization resulting in a more
+`FastFibonacci` uses [tail call
+optimization](https://en.wikipedia.org/wiki/Tail_call) resulting in a more
 performant solution.
-There is only *one* recursive call per function
-call.
-In particular, `find` calls itself as the last operation, so Elixir
+Worst case time complexity is O(n).
+One interesting
-does not push another stack frame (stack level too deep LOL), it instead
+thing that Elixir does for tail calls is it does not push another stack
+frame (stack level too deep LOL) for tail calls.
+It instead performs a
-performs a "jump statement".
+"jump statement", so there is no additional memory penalty incurred.

 ---